- Blue-Light-Blocking Glasses

 A quiet bedroom is also mandatory for getting a good night’s sleep.
 If you’re like me and live in the middle of a busy city, ear plugs are a life-saver.

 The only ones worth using are wax earplugs – particularly beeswax ones.
 They’re much more effective than regular foam earplugs, and because they’re mouldable and sit over your ear canal (rather than inside it), you don’t feel them as much when you wear them.
-These are the ones I use.
+These are the ones I use from Amazon (affiliate link).

 No Caffeine/Alcohol Before Bed